 - The Nomination Committee should lead the process for Board appointments and make recommendations to the Board;

-- Plans for succession for both Executive and Independent Directors as appropriate, to include the Chair and Vice Chair of the Society;
+Plans for succession for Executive and Non-Executive Directors as appropriate, to include the Chair and Vice Chair of the Society;

 - The terms and conditions of appointment of an Independent Director should be made available for inspection;